davidmarkclements/fast-safe-stringify/readme.md

 fastSafeStringifyDeepCircBench*10000: 383.083ms
 ```

-Now we compare `fast-safe-stringify` stable with known alternatives:
+Comparing the deterministic `fast-safe-stringify` with known alternatives:
 (Running the `fast-json-stable-stringify` [benchmark][])

 ```md